Suicidality & Self-Harm

 Clinical Picture

 Suicidality is not a diagnosis but a clinical emergency that cuts across all diagnostic categories.
 The therapist's task is to hold two things simultaneously: the urgency of safety and the dignity of the client's experience.
-Suicide is not simply a symptom to be managed — for the person experiencing it, it often represents the only perceived solution to unbearable pain.
+Suicide is not simply a symptom to be managed: for the person experiencing it, it often represents the only perceived solution to unbearable pain.
 Effective treatment requires both immediate risk management and longer-term work on the underlying suffering.
-The evidence base here is unusually clear: specific interventions (CAMS, DBT, safety planning) outperform 'treatment as usual' for suicidal individuals.
+The evidence favors specific interventions (CAMS, DBT, safety planning) over 'treatment as usual', though it is worth knowing what that evidence measures: suicide deaths are rare enough that almost no trial is powered to detect a change in them, so the outcomes being compared are ideation and non-fatal suicidal behavior.

 Treatment Considerations

 The Collaborative Assessment and Management of Suicidality (CAMS) provides a structured framework that treats the client as a collaborator in understanding and managing their suicidality.
 DBT's specific suicide-prevention protocols (including chain analysis of suicidal crises and distress tolerance skills) have the strongest evidence.
-Safety planning (Stanley-Brown) is now considered standard of care.
-The absence of suicidal ideation doesn't mean the absence of risk — clinicians should assess for capability, means access, and protective factors.
+Safety planning (Stanley-Brown) is recommended across national suicide-prevention guidance and is a reasonable default whenever risk is present, though its own evidence rests largely on non-randomized studies.
+Counseling on access to lethal means belongs in every safety plan: reducing access to firearms and to stockpiled medication has clearer population-level effect than any psychotherapy, because most suicidal crises are short and method substitution is less common than intuition suggests.
+So-called no-suicide contracts are not an alternative; they have no evidence of protective effect and may increase risk, and the commitment-to-treatment statement is the recommended replacement.
+The absence of suicidal ideation doesn't mean the absence of risk: clinicians should assess for capability, means access, and protective factors.
 Therapists working with chronically suicidal clients need their own consultation and support.

 10 Therapeutic Approaches